 NAD+ first if weight isn’t your primary concern but energy, aging, and cognitive performance are.
 It has broader appeal than GLP-1 because it doesn’t require a qualifying BMI or weight-related condition.

 Judy White is the founder of Motivation Weight Loss.
-She uses both GLP-1 and NAD+ through GobyMeds and writes from personal experience, not as a medical professional.
+She writes from personal experience and is not a medical professional.